How to Build A Writing Habit

 Set yourself some dedicated, distraction-free time to write

-While it’s easier said than done, carving out some dedicated, distraction-free writing time is essential to building a writing habit.
+While it’s easier said than done, carving out some dedicated, distraction-free writing time is essential to building a sustainable writing habit.
 It doesn’t matter when that is or where you do it; find what works best for you and try to stay consistent over time.

 I’m not a morning person, so my most productive time for personal projects is in the evenings.
 I try to write for an hour after I finish work and before I think about dinner.
 If I’m in the zone, I might keep going and eat at my desk, or come back to it and write until the early hours.

-A lot of writing advice will tell you to write first thing in the morning and write your “morning pages”, but realistically, that doesn’t work for everyone.
-No one knows you better than you, so try to work out what works best for you, and set aside time and space in your schedule.
+A lot of writing advice will tell you to write first thing in the morning and write your “morning pages“, but realistically, that doesn’t work for everyone.
+No one knows you better than you, so try to establish what works best for you, and set aside time and space in your schedule.
 Even if you only have 10 minutes and can only write 100 words, that’s ok.
 Every little bit maintains your writing habit and brings you one step closer to the finish line.

 Be accountable